knightedcodemonkey/duel/README.md

 }
 ```

-You _might_ save an extra few seconds from your builds, but not much more.
+You _might_ reduce your build times, but only if your project has minimal dependencies.
 This requires first copying your project to a parent directory of `--project` if it exists as a writable folder.
 Common [gitignored directories for Node.js projects](https://github.com/github/gitignore/blob/main/Node.gitignore) are not copied, with the exception of `node_modules`.
 See the [notes](#notes) as to why this can't be improved much further.
+In most cases, you're better off with serial builds.

 ## Options